Should You Be Personalizing Your Campaigns? Studies Show Yes

 "Customers decide very quickly—in a matter of seconds—whether they like your marketing message.
 Provide something relevant, and you’ve got a satisfied customer.
 Miss the mark, however, and they’re gone."

-That should get your attention about the importance of targeted, relevant campaigns.
-But if you need more reasons to add personalization to your marketing mix, check out this data compilation by business magazine Forbes:
+That should pique your interest in the value of relevant, targeted campaigns.
+But if you need more reasons to add personalization to your marketing mix, check out this data compilation by Profit Blitz:

-But isn’t it challenging to get consumers to share their information so you can create a more personalized experience?
-Not if it’s going to benefit them.
-Retail TouchPoints found that more than 50% of consumers are willing to share information on products they like in exchange for personalized discounts.
+But isn't it difficult to persuade customers to disclose their data so you can provide a more tailored experience?
+According to Retail Touchpoints, more than half of consumers are eager to give product information in exchange for personalized discounts.

-- 83% of consumers are willing to share their data to create a more personalized experience.
+- 83% of consumers are willing to share their data to create a more personalized experience, as long as companies are transparent about the data they collect, how they collect it, and what it will be used for.
 (Source: Accenture)

 - 64% of consumers are okay with retailers saving their purchase history and preferences if it allows their experiences to be more personalized.
 (Source: BRP Consulting)